 The benefits of Transcranial Magnetic Stimulation (TMS) are manifold, making it an attractive option for both patients and healthcare providers:

-Non-Invasive: Unlike surgical treatments, TMS does not require any incisions or anesthesia.
+Non-Invasive: Unlike surgical treatments, Transcranial Magnetic Stimulation (TMS) does not require any incisions or anesthesia.
 This makes it a safer alternative with fewer risks associated with invasive procedures.

 Minimal Side Effects: Patients undergoing Transcranial Magnetic Stimulation (TMS) typically experience fewer side effects compared to those taking medication.
 Common side effects are usually mild and transient, such as headache or scalp discomfort.